Managing user roles

 The Granted Responsibilities tab lists any roles that are currently assigned.

-1. To assign the role, select the checkboxes next to the applicable environments.
+To assign the role, select the checkboxes next to the applicable environments for which you want the user to have the role.

 Click Select All or Remove All to select or clear all available responsibilities.

-You can grant only roles that are assigned to you or that confer the permissions needed to assign that role to others.
-For example, if you do not have the Environment Admin role, you cannot assign the Environment Admin role to others (and that role will not be listed under Available Responsibilities).
-However, if you have the Identity Data Admin role, you can assign either the Identity Data Admin role or the Identity Data Read Only role to others.
+You can grant only roles that are assigned to you or that grant the permissions needed to assign that role to others.
+For example, if you don’t have the Environment Admin role, you can’t assign the Environment Admin role to others (and that role won’t be listed under Available Responsibilities).
+However, even if you have only the Identity Data Admin role, you can assign either the Identity Data Admin role or the Identity Data Read Only role to others.
+The permissions for the Identity Data Admin role allow the bearer to assign both of these roles to others.

-Learn more about the permissions associated with each role in Roles.
+Learn more about the permissions associated with each role in Roles in the PingOne API documentation.

 Result